The Religious Roots of Alcoholics Anonymous|

 Geoffrey Williamson, Philosophical Library, New York, c1954, page 88.

 (Click on the image for a larger version.)

 Another Mackinac Island mural showing Frank Buchman surrounded by famous people.

-They tried to associate Frank Buchman with everything from Army generals to
+They tried to associate Frank Buchman with everything from Army generals and naval admirals to

 foreign leaders to the flag and the dead Presidents on Mount Rushmore.